CESNET/dp3-grafana/README.md

-# Grafana data source plugin template
+# Grafana app plugin template

-This template is a starting point for building a Data Source Plugin for Grafana.
+This template is a starting point for building an app plugin for Grafana.

-## What are Grafana data source plugins?
+## What are Grafana app plugins?

-Grafana supports a wide range of data sources, including Prometheus, MySQL, and even Datadog.
-There’s a good chance you can already visualize metrics from the systems you have set up.
-In some cases, though, you already have an in-house metrics solution that you’d like to add to your Grafana dashboards.
-Grafana Data Source Plugins enables integrating such solutions with Grafana.
+App plugins can let you create a custom out-of-the-box monitoring experience by custom pages, nested datasources and panel plugins.

 ## Getting started